-UK Production - East Midlands
+UK production - East Midlands

-Europa produces oil from four UK oilfields: Wressle, West Firsby, Crosby Warren, and Whisby-4.
-Europa holds a 30% working interest in licences PEDL180 and 182 which hold Wressle and Broughton, alongside Egdon Resources (operator, 30%), and Union Jack Oil (40%).
-Following a major field development plan, Wressle has been producing the majority of our crude since mid-2021.
+Europa produces oil from four UK oilfields: Wressle, West Firsby, Crosby Warren and Whisby-4.
+Europa holds a 30% working interest in licences PEDL180 and 182 which hold Wressle and Broughton, alongside Egdon Resources (operator, 30%) and Union Jack Oil (40%).
+Following a major Field Development Plan, Wressle has been producing the majority of our crude since mid-2021.

-Wressle continues to dominate our total production, nevertheless our other three fields continue to contribute meaningful volumes of oil, and together generated £1.3 million out of the total revenue for the year of £6.7 million.
-We continue to evaluate various production optimisation strategies whilst at the same time are examining options to repurpose the sites to generate renewable energy.
+Wressle continues to dominate our total production, nevertheless our other three fields continue to contribute meaningful volumes of oil, and together generated $\mathfrak{L}1.3$ million out of the total revenue for the year of $\mathfrak{L}6.7$ million.
+We continue to evaluate various production optimisation strategies whilst at the same time examining options to repurpose the sites to generate renewable energy.

-UK Development - Wressle
+UK development - Wressle

-Wressle continued to outperform during the year, averaging 710 bopd gross (213 bopd net to Europa).
-Only in July 2023 did we finally see evidence of water cut emerging, and this was at extremely low levels.
+Wressle continued to outperform production expectations during the year, averaging 710 bopd gross (213 bopd net to Europa).
+Only in late June 2023 did we finally see evidence of water cut emerging, and this was at extremely low rates.
 The appearance of water was expected at an earlier stage in the field's life and hence this is extremely encouraging for the ultimate recoverable reserves that are delivered by the field.

 As announced on 17 January 2023 a new CPR for Wressle has been commissioned and the work, which is being undertaken by ERCE, continues.
 With the advent of water production ERCE is revisiting the dynamic reservoir model to ensure that the second Ashover Grit development well is located in the ideal position to maximise recoverable volumes.
-The ERCE work on the two well Penistone development is nearing completion and results of both the Ashover Grit and Penistone development will be announced in due course when available.
+The ERCE work on the development of the Penistone Flags' resources is nearing completion and results of both the Ashover Grit and Penistone development will be announced in due course when available.